TaniMasanori/PDF2Anki/README.md

 1.  **Python 3.10+** installed.
 2.  **OpenAI API Key**: You will be prompted to enter this in the generated `.env` file.
-    *   *Note*: If obtaining an API key is difficult, please email `samuel_reinehr_sw@mines.edu` to schedule a demo/discussion as per the submission guidelines.

 ### How to Run